-Criteria Description INSERT # PAGE Compliant/ Non- compliant Accessibility The Offeror's bid MUST include a written confirmation that the offeror: Has reviewed the requirements described in Section E. Scope: Logistic and Review of the statement of work And either: CO3 The proposed solution already fully conforms with the accessibility requirements OR The proposed solution will be brought to full conformance within 12 months of a contract award, and that the Offeror is solely responsible for any upgrades or other work required to achieve this.
+Criteria Description INSERT# PAGE Compliant/ Non- compliant Accessibility The Offeror's bid MUST include a written confirmation that the offeror: Has reviewed the requirements described in Section E. Scope: Logistic and Review of the statement of work.
+And either: CO4 The proposed solution already fully conforms with the accessibility requirements.
+OR The proposed solution will be brought to full conformance within 12 months of a contract award, and that the Offeror is solely responsible for any upgrades or other work required to achieve this.

-Criteria Description INSERT # PAGE Compliant/ Non- compliant Approach and methodology The Offeror MUST provide an approach and methodology to deliver the training services describe in the statement of work, which include the following sections: CO4 Client management Methods for providing services according to the needs of the organization and the learners Response time to requests and issues Method for managing deliverables (invoices) Learner management Approach for adapting the session to the participant's writing experience Strategy for participants motivation and engagement Typical virtual group sessions animation Course content Detailed course plan and proposed duration Visual supports that will be used Learning material such as participants manual and any other document of reference, as an example
+Criteria Description INSERT# PAGE Compliant/ Non- compliant CO5 Approach and methodology The Offeror MUST provide an approach and methodology to deliver the training services describe in the statement of work, which include the following sections: 1.
+Requests management a.
+Approach for providing services according to the needs of the organization and the learners. b.
+Method for managing deliverables (invoices) остриинс 2.
+Learners' management a.
+Approach for adapting the session to the participant's writing experience.
+3. Course content a.
+Detailed course plans and proposed duration